FusionAuth/fusionauth-swift-client/README.md

 ## Notice
 This library is currently in development it is not yet available for public consumption.

+> **WARNING**: This project is still in development, feel free to use, but it may not work.
+You may still feel free to open issues or submit PRs.

 Refer to the FusionAuth API documentation to for request and response formats.
 * https://fusionauth.io/docs/v1/tech/apis/